ansible-collections/community.internal_test_tools/tools/README.md

 The ``ansible_builtin_runtime.py`` tool provides several operations and checks on ansible-base/-core's ``lib/ansible/config/ansible_builtin_runtime.yml``.

-The ``check-ansible-base-redirects`` subcommand compares ansible-base/-core's ``lib/ansible/config/ansible_builtin_runtime.yml`` with this collection.
+The ``check-ansible-core-redirects`` subcommand compares ansible-base/-core's ``lib/ansible/config/ansible_builtin_runtime.yml`` with this collection.
 It reports when plugins are routed to non-existing plugins in this collection, and it reports when plugins are routed to other collections which have the same name as plugins in this collection.
 This subcommand assumes it is executed in the collection's root which contains ``galaxy.yml``.

 The ``show-redirects-inventory`` subcommand shows all collections that are referenced in ansible-base/-core's ``lib/ansible/config/ansible_builtin_runtime.yml``.